faizanzafar40/Intro-to-Programming-in-Python/README.md

 # Intro-to-Programming-in-Python

+To make the learn and writing code easy

+## Tutorial Outline

+I have drafted this beginner's tutorial for introduction to Python.
+I believe in learning with practice and thus have included scripts and programs to individually explain basic and Intermediate concepts.

+## Tutorial Outline

-The course outline is as follows:
+The tutorial outline is as follows:

-## Introductory Presentation
+### Introductory Presentation
   - Introduction to programming
   - Introduction to Python
   - Applications and Syntax